domanteli0/PoSS/README.md

 ## Building & Running

-Simply `docker compose up`, to run all services and `api-gateway`.
+You must have gradle and docker installed.

+All Dockerfiles simply copy the `.jar` files, since building inside takes way too long.
+To run project:
+1. `gradle bootJar` - creates `.jar` for each project.
+2. `docker compose build` - builds docker images.
+3. `docker compose up` - runs the whole project.

+For your convenience: `gradle bootJar && docker compose build && docker compose up`

+By default `api-gateway` should be available on `localhost:8080`, see [Taken ports](#taken-ports) for other services.

+### Single service

+#### Native

+Run a service locally with `gradle <PROJECT_NAME>:bootRun`,

+For example: `gradle api-gateway:bootRun`

 > [!NOTE]
 >
-> All Dockerfiles simply copy the `.jar` files, since building inside takes too long.
-> This means you need to `gradle bootJar` from project root directory beforehand, this should build all projects.

-### Single service
-To run a service locally bare-metal with `gradle bootRun`
+> `api-gateway` needs service hostnames and ports set, at the time this documentation is written,
+> all services have proper defaults set for development bare-metal and with docker.
+>
+> These can be overwritten with `SPRING_APPLICATION_JSON` environment variable.
+> Example: `SPRING_APPLICATION_JSON='{"customerService":{"hostname":"localhost","port":8081}}' gradle api-gateway:bootRun`.

+#### Docker

-If you want to run an individual service in docker do this from project root:
+If you want to run an individual service in docker do this __from project root__:
 1. `docker build --tag FOO:BAR -f SERVICE_DIR/Dockerfile .`
 2. `docker run -p <PORT_ON_YOUR_SIDE>:<PORT_ON_DOCKER_SIDE> FOO:BAR`